kadena-io/marmalade/pact/collection-tutorial.md

 (at 'hash (kip.token-manifest.create-manifest (uri "text" "Kermit the Frog") [])))
 ```

-3. Use `marmalade.simple-1-off-whitelist-collection-policy.token-id` to get generate token-id
+3. Use `marmalade.simple-one-off-collection-policy.token-id` to get generate token-id

 ```
 (token-id (at 'hash (kip.token-manifest.create-manifest (uri "text" "Kermit the Frog") []))))